How a Prosecutor Proves a Hit-and-Run Case

 If it's just property damage, the person could be charged with a misdemeanor hit and run under California Vehicle Code 20002.
 On the other hand, if someone is being hurt, it could be set as a felony hit and run under California Vehicle Code 20002.

-The bottom line is, if you get in an accident, regardless of who is at fault, you must give the other person your information.
+The bottom line is that if you get in an accident, regardless of who is at fault, you must give the other person your information.
 This can become a bit tricky.
-What if you hit a parked car and there's nobody there, and it's late at night?
-If you want to be safe ultimately, the next move would be to dial 9-1-1 and let them know that you struck the parked car.
+What if you hit a parked car, and there's nobody there, and it's late at night?
+If you want to be safe, the next move would be to dial 9-1-1 and let them know that you struck the parked car.

-Let them know where you are, who you are, give proof that you contacted 9-1-1, and then you would be good about your responsibilities.
-In addition to that, you would want to put a note on the car with your contact information on it, and then you would cover yourself as far as the hit and run go.
+Let them know where you are and who you are, and give proof that you contacted 9-1-1.
+Then, you would be good about your responsibilities.
+In addition to that, you would want to put a note on the car with your contact information on it, and then you would cover yourself as far as the hit-and-run goes.

 Retain a Defense Lawyer Immediately